 15. Get Fueled Up at Exo Roast Co.

 Exo Roast Co. is the perfect place to get your caffeine fix.
-Operating since 2009, it has been a small-batch coffee roaster that offers specialty coffee, baked goods, and locally sourced breakfast.
+In operation since 2009, it has been a small-batch coffee roaster that offers specialty coffee, baked goods, and locally sourced breakfast.

 Address: 403 N 6th Ave, Tucson, AZ 85705